AleksandrSae/ExampleProject/README.md

 # Also
 here is the examples from https://github.com/sandordargo/parameterizedTestExamplesCpp in parametrized_test branch

-# To build adn run
+# To build and run

 $ git clone --recurse-submodules https://github.com/AleksandrSae/ExampleProject.git
 $ cd ExampleProject/